A non-stop, 108 mile Mountain Rescue Team race along the Pennine Way.

-My aim was just to finish the race in one piece so it’s absolutely amazing I’ve won and beaten the course record.
+My aim was just to finish the race in one piece so it’s absolutely amazing I’ve won.
 The wind was horrendous.
 Every time the wind blew I was getting pushed across the moors.
 I'm amazed at my own achievement.

 We want you to be safe in the race and experience of similar challenges will make you safer.

 To enter, you must be aged 21 years or over at the time of the race.

 If you have run an ultra over 60 miles, or have previously completed a Montane Spine event, then this will qualify you for the race.